Negotiating a Franchise Agreement

 When I was selling (DIGIKIDS®), prospective franchisees would sometimes ask that I change a requirement or provision of the franchise agreement.

 Before I got into the reasons for the requirement, I always asked if they wanted me to remove or change it for all franchisees.

 After thinking about it, this was almost always met with a no. Why?
 They realized that they wanted other franchisees in the system to follow the very requirement they were asking me to remove which, of course, didn't make sense.

 Franchise agreements are technically an agreement between you and the franchisor, but unlike other single party agreements they affect you, the franchisor and all the other franchisees in the system.
 This is why it is always better to use a franchise attorney (one whose primary practice is franchising) to review your agreement.

 With a well thought out franchise system, things you are required to do in the contract are there to protect everyone, including you.
 Some are there to assure a minimum level of profit for the franchisor.

-The requirements can sometimes seem one-sided or tough, and this is probably obvious, but you want your fellow franchisees to follow the rules (as they do you) and your franchisor to stay in business.
+The requirements can sometimes seem one-sided or harsh, and this is probably obvious, but you want your fellow franchisees to follow the rules (as they do you) and your franchisor to stay in business.
 That’s not to say there aren't things that might be unfair or impossible to comply with, sometimes there are.
 If you can’t get them changed or explained better in an addendum, you probably want to move on.